Jean-Baptiste-Garcia/history-when/README.md

 ### W.today
 Retains all objects whose date is today.

+### W.skipWeekend
+Filters out object dated on Saturday or Sunday.

 ### Configuring Present
 By default, present is ```Date.now()``` each time a filter is invoked.